Bible Question:

 Bible Answer:

 Then another angel, a third one, followed them, saying with a loud voice, “If anyone worships the beast and his image, and receives a mark on his forehead or on his hand he also will drink of the wine of the wrath of God, which is mixed in full strength in the cup of His anger; and he will be tormented with fire and brimstone in the presence of the holy angels and in the presence of the Lamb.
-Revelation 14:9-10 (NASB)
+And the smoke of their torment goes up forever and ever; they have no rest day and night, those who worship the beast and his image, and whoever receives the mark of his name.
+Revelation 14:9-11 (NASB)

 Here we are told that anyone who receives the mark of the beast will “drink of the wine of the wrath of God.”
-That is, they will be judged by God and go to the lake of fire which burns forever and forever (Revelation 19:15-20).
-Notice that we are told the angels and Christ will see them being tormented forever.
-Now notice the word “receives.”
-The Greek word is lambano.
+This refers to an act of judgment by God.
+They will be sent to the lake of fire which burns forever and forever (Revelation 19:15-20).
+Notice in Rev 14:9-11 that we are told the angels and Christ, that is the Lamb, will see them being tormented forever.
+The word “receives” in verse 9 is the Greek word lambano.
 It refers to the receiver accepting something.
-That is, anyone who accepts the mark will be judged.
+That is, anyone who accepts the mark will be punished.

-Two verses later we are told that the saints, that is, the Christians will not accept the mark of the beast.
+Two verses later we are told that the saints, that is, the Christians or believers will not accept the mark of the beast.

 Here is the perseverance of the saints who keep the commandments of God and their faith in Jesus.
 Revelation 14:12 (NASB)